 Though she is one of the most influential runway makeup artists of all time, the average person most likely hasn’t heard of Pat McGrath.
 Pat McGrath is to beauty what Coco Chanel is to fashion, what Andy Warhol is to art, and what Frank Lloyd Wright is to architecture.
 Despite her influence and revolutionary makeup artistry, however, McGrath rarely gets her due shine outside the high fashion industry.

+Some of the best makeup quotes are those that explore our first time.
 A pivotal experience in every makeup wearer's life was the first time he or she felt empowered by makeup.
 Maybe it was the time you were allowed to wear lipstick for the school play, and you felt a new surge of confidence stepping onto the stage.
 Maybe it was when you tried winged liner and discovered a new way to express your inner badass.
 Whatever your personal experience, it’s always incredibly empowering to claim makeup as a tool for self-expression.

 Like Pat McGrath, Charlotte Tilbury is a renowned makeup artist who has moved on to designing her own line of makeup.
 Her most well-known products include her lipsticks and glowy bronzers.